itsfrank/vue-typescript/README.md

 Calling something like `new MyComponent()` will actually not construct a new component, neither will it re-register it with vue.
 All components are registered at load time, calling new on the class is equivalent to getting a reference to the return of `Vue.component('my-component', {...})`, this function is only evaluated once, and the retuern is stored internally by vue-typescript.
 This is why in the vue-router example, we need to put `new` in front of our class.

 # Planned Features
-- **@Watch** - a function decorator that will take as parameter the watched variable's name and add the function to the watch object
 - **@Computed** - a function decorator that will add the function to the computed object instead of the method object

 # Hacking It